-2. Examine the monthly average values for the last 10 years of recordings.
+2. Using the last 10 years of recordings, graph the monthly values for each year.
 Are there any consistent patterns that you can identify?
 What might cause this pattern, if there is one?
 Can it be seen in other decades?
 How can we identify if this is an overall trend?
-It might be helpful to use a visualisation to support your assessment.